 A final word (for the moment)

 Despite these scientific studies, there are still plenty of women who claim that female ejaculatory fluid in large quantities comes out of the vagina, and it’s not like pee and it’s not like prostatic fluid.

 The Tantric experts have a word for it – they call it Amrita or nectar of the gods.
 And the woman who writes this article makes a convincing case to support women who produce large quantities of clear fluid during a squirting orgasm and who insist that it’s not urine.

 Female Ejaculation, she says, is a sacred process, which is probably very different from squirting.
 And the fact that a squirting orgasm is surrounded by this esoteric and slightly secret sense of a special gift to women who channel the energy of the gods, the Divine Feminine, makes it even more mysterious.

 She writes “Amrita is one of the greatest wonders of the world.
 People have tried to measure it, examine it, explain it, figure it out.
 There is no way to measure, or explain, the divine.”

 Does this help, or does it hinder the debate?
 Well, when people confuse it with squirting that’s unhelpful – I think a squirting orgasm is most likely the powerful expulsion of urine.

 Female ejaculation may be something else.
 There’s a summary of some aspects of the argument here.

-It may not surprise you to learn that the proponents of By the way, it has to be said that most people who have tasted or smelled Amrita say it really does smell wonderful and taste good.
+By the way, it has to be said that most people who have tasted or smelled Amrita say it really does smell wonderful and taste good.
 And the quantity produced varies considerably – some women can soak the bed, other produce a dribble.